 During this time, you’re not permitted to work and there’s also no guarantee that your visa application will be approved.
 All you can do is hang in there and wait for everything to fall into place.
 I know that for myself and hearing from others who’ve moved here, that this waiting process is angst ridden and it can be extremely hard to remain positive.
 The situation is completely out of your control and accepting this can be difficult.

 While it’s a really tough experience to endure, do know that most visas do get approved.
 Take it from someone who knows – I’ve gone through it on five separate occasions!

 There is good news of course.

 Germany really needs skilled workers and in December 2018, the government passed a law that makes it quicker and easier for companies to secure visas for people from outside of the EU.
-Germany has also weathered the pandemic fairly well from an economic standpoint compared to other wealthy nations and there are still job opportunities out there.
+Germany has also weathered the pandemic fairly well from an economic standpoint and there are still job opportunities out there.

 Recommended reading: If you’re wondering what jobs are in demand here in Germany, check out this list.
 Even better, use Make It In Germany’s quick check to find out about your chances at finding work.
 Although this tool was created in the pre-Corona times, it still offers up helpful insights.

 All in all, while it’s essential to remain realistic and persevere throughout your job search and/or visa application process, there are very positive signals emerging for those of us who are foreigners seeking to work in Germany.

 Do you need to know German to find a job in Berlin?